Bally Sagoo: 2000s

 In 1999, Sagoo launched his own UK music label, Ishq Records.
 Its first output was his album, Dub of Asia.
 Ishq followed this with the release of other Sagoo titles including Anything But Silent, Hanji and the technical Sag Loops series.
 The label also managed and showcased other new talents and delivered tracks such as "Noorie" on Sagoo's 2000 release, Bollywood Flashback 2.

 In 2003 at the UK Asian Awards, the Spice Girls presented him with the inaugural trophy for Outstanding Achievement.

 That decade, Sagoo's music supported Gurinder Chadha's Bend It Like Beckham, Mira Nair's Monsoon Wedding (2001), the Aishwarya Rai and Dylan McDermott drama The Mistress of Spices and It's a Wonderful Afterlife.
 Sagoo also starred in and composed the music for the 2006 Punjabi film, Sajna ve Sajna.
 He appeared in television programmes during the 2010s, including the UK Lottery show, the Asian reality show Bollywood Star and celebrity magazine formats such as Tinseltown TV.

 2010s

 In 2012, Sagoo opened a studio in Mumbai, and splits his time between the UK and India.
 He merged the business assets of Ishq Records into Fresh Dope Records, the music division of Fresh Dope Industries.
 It has a head office in Brussels and an operational satellite in Mumbai.
 It is engaged in feature film production, television, artist promotion and management, corporate participation, online and traditional publishing, live performances, lifestyle products, fashion trends and technology developments.

+Personal life

+His father was a musician and composer with Musafirs in U.K., Saminder Sagoo.
+He died in 2015.